ImperialCollegeLondon/rse_further_git_course/episodes/l2-03-releases_tags.md

 ```
 {: .output}

-Git provides some helpful output describing what you've just done (although note that we
+Git provides some helpful output describing what you've just done.
+The "detached `HEAD`
-don't cover the `git switch` command in this course).
-The "detached `HEAD` state" is
-git's way of saying that your repo is not on any branch at all, so if you commit any
+state" is git's way of saying that your repo is not on any branch at all, so if you
-changes, they won't be saved to any branch.
-Note that your tag will stay pointing to the
+commit any changes, they won't be saved to any branch.
+Note that your tag will stay
-same commit it was before. *This* is the difference between a branch and a tag.
-The tip
+pointing to the same commit it was before. *This* is the difference between a branch and
-of a branch points to the last committed change to the branch, whereas a tag always
+a tag.
+The tip of a branch points to the last committed change to the branch, whereas a
-points to a specific commit.
-Think about it this way: when you release a piece of
+tag always points to a specific commit.
+Think about it this way: when you release a
-software, you want that version -- say, v1.0 -- to represent the code *in one unique
+piece of software, you want that version -- say, v1.0 -- to represent the code *in one
-state*.
-You don't want two of your users to be using two different versions of the code
+unique state*.
+You don't want two of your users to be using two different versions of
-both labelled v1.0, for example.
+the code both labelled v1.0, for example.

 Fortunately, a detached `HEAD` is a much less serious affliction for git repos than
 human beings, and you can reattach it by simply checking out a branch:

 ```
-git checkout main
+git switch main
 ```

 Assume now that you have decided that you no longer want this tag (perhaps on eating, it